 Activity Description External Resources Required Estimated Budget Context & Credibility (Cycle 1 of Context and Credibility Stream) Identify "Canonical" Data.
 What do we reconcile to?
 Utility Consumption Data Ingest & Processing CEDARS Data Ingest & Processing Levelized Cost of Energy (LCOE) Comparison.
 Do historical and projected LCOEs align?
 If not why not?
 Savings Comparison (Savings as % of Consumption).
 Do historical and projected relative savings (as % of consumption) and projected values align?
 Do distributions across end-uses align?
 If not, why not?
-None \$60K - \$90K Commercial Intensity Procure CRE (Commercial Real Estate data) for Floorspace.
-CEUS, Representative database of \$70K - \$120K4 Database Dun & Bradstreet, Costar, etc. commercial (Cycle 1 of Hybrid Join, Process, &amp; Reconcile.
-QC will be time-consuming given addressed- customer floorspace that Stream) based matching. can be linked to
+None \$60K - \$90K Commercial Intensity Database (Cycle 1 of Hybrid Stream) Procure CRE (Commercial Real Estate data) for Floorspace.
+CEUS, Dun & Bradstreet, Costar, etc. Join, Process, & Reconcile.
+QC will be time-consuming given addressed-based matching.
+Representative database of commercial customer floorspace that can be linked to \$70K - \$120K4

-&lt;sup>3 CPUC staff asked that Guidehouse consider the development of market reports, part of Cycle 2 of the Context and Credibility Pathway.
+3 CPUC staff asked that Guidehouse consider the development of market reports, part of Cycle 2 of the Context and Credibility Pathway.
 As these are not direct input elements to the modeling in Cycle 1, no planning for such reports is included here.

-&lt;sup>4 Note that Guidehouse has not yet been able to procure estimates for the cost of purchasing the CRE data required for this piece, so the estimate here is highly uncertain.
+4 Note that Guidehouse has not yet been able to procure estimates for the cost of purchasing the CRE data required for this piece, so the estimate here is highly uncertain.
 For reference, GH has, as a placeholder, estimated that the cost of such data will be approximately \$30K